hasmhib/unit3-2024/Quizzes/quiz043.md

 ## Proof of work for Q5
 <img width="max" alt="Screenshot 2024-02-11 at 0 52 06 PM" src="https://github.com/hasmhib/unit3-2024/assets/142870448/d26e062a-f813-456b-aec5-a1c882407ce9">

+## Question 6
+What are the items owned by the herbalists?

 ## Code for Q6